|

 prepared before?
 Have always presented step-by-step written-down guide and check

 if I follow it or if I deviate it through emotional behavior?
 Doing subconsciously what your conscious mind wants is often a matter of repetition and learning.
 Like actors on the stage, after a while the words appear when they are needed.
 Doing anything consciously when you are emotionally aroused is difficult and again can be improved with practice.
 Go to the auction, and try small things, like early bidding when you are unlikely to buy anything.
 Practice stopping (which is often difficult).
 Practice stepping outside and looking at yourself.
-Your comment on this blog:
+Buying at an auction is

 |